Interdisciplinary Health Data Competition

 The University of Minnesota Interdisciplinary Health Data Competition began in 2020 to promote interdisciplinary collaboration on using data to address current healthcare challenges.
 In this competition, students complete an exploratory analysis of specified datasets to provide innovative solutions and insights using data science tools and methodologies.
 This event encourages graduate students across all disciplines at the University of Minnesota to practice, enhance, and showcase their understanding of real-world healthcare problems and their abilities to solve them with innovative use of data science.

-This competition is led by the Business Advancement Center for Health (BACH) in collaboration with the Carlson School of Management, College of Pharmacy, Institute for Health Informatics, School of Nursing, and School of Public Health.
+This competition is led by the Business Advancement Center for Health (BACH) in collaboration with the Carlson School of Management, College of Pharmacy, Institute for Health Informatics, Medical School, School of Dentistry, School of Nursing, and School of Public Health.

 3rd Place

-Teams are required to use a specified dataset which will be announced at the Competition Kickoff on March 16th.
+Teams are required to use a specified dataset created for use in the competition by MN Community Measurement.
+The data set will be announced at the Competition Kickoff on March 16th.
 Additional publicly available data is permitted.

 - Submit a one-page Executive Summary - maximum of 500 words (not including references)